Foods That Wake You Up Cover Photo

-In a world dominated by caffeine for energy, it's easy to forget the natural foods that can wake you up without a crash.
+In a world dominated by caffeine for energy, it's easy to forget the natural foods that can wake you up without the crash.
 Luckily, nature provides a variety of energizing foods that wake you up naturally.

 Here are five energizing options to incorporate into your morning routine: